Skip to main content

 Survival, Longitudinal & Multivariate Data (SLAM)

-This working group is a forum for discussion of state of the art research in Survival, Longitudinal And Multivariate data (SLAM).
-The working group was established in 1997 with a different name and was renamed in 2005 as “SLAM” to emphasize research on survival, longitudinal & multivariate data and statistical inference.
+This working group is a forum for discussion of state of the art research in Survival, Longitudinal, And Multivariate data (SLAM).
+Established in 1997 under a different name, SLAM was renamed in 2005 to emphasize research on survival, longitudinal, and multivariate data and statistical inference.
+SLAM activities usually take the following formats: seminar presentations; short courses offered by faculty members; student project presentations.

 Learn more about SLAM.